- June 29, 2021

 - Merrill Lynch

->

-> The Wolper Law Firm is currently investigating claims against Merrill Lynch’s based on its sales practices with regard to Unit Investment Trusts (UITs) and, specifically, the sales practices of Merrill Lynch James Financial Advisors, Kelly Feehrer and Scott Mathews.
+The Wolper Law Firm, P.A. is currently investigating claims against Merrill Lynch’s based on its sales practices with regard to Unit Investment Trusts (UITs) and, specifically, the sales practices of Merrill Lynch James Financial Advisors, Kelly Feehrer and Scott Mathews.
 Kelly Feehrer has been in the securities industry since 1986 and Scott Matthews has been in the securities industry since 1985.

->

-> According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on June 25, 2021, both Kelly Feehrer and Scott Mathews were sanctioned by FINRA regarding alleged unlawful sales practices in connection with Unit Investment Trusts.
+According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on June 25, 2021, both Kelly Feehrer and Scott Mathews were sanctioned by FINRA regarding alleged unlawful sales practices in connection with Unit Investment Trusts.
 Contemporaneously, on June 25, 2021, Merrill Lynch was also sanctioned $11.7 million for its involvement, institutionally, in alleged unlawful Unit Investment Trust sales practices.

 A Unit Investment Trust is a closed-end investment company typically issues redeemable securities (or “units”), like a mutual fund, which means that the UIT will buy back an investor’s “units,” at the investor’s request, at their approximate net asset value (NAV).
 A UIT typically will make a one-time “public offering” of only a specific, fixed number of units (like closed-end funds).
 Many UIT sponsors, however, will maintain a secondary market, which allows owners of UIT units to sell them back to the sponsors and allows other investors to buy UIT units from the sponsors.